rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 Managing expenses by limiting workload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Enforcing limits on some activities makes it easier to control costs.
-Because you pay for only what you use in the Rackspace managed cloud,
+Because you pay for only what you use in the Rackspace Managed Cloud,
 limits mean you will not be surprised by a sudden spike in billable
 activity.
 Limits can also protect you from workloads beyond the capacity
 of your configuration.